CS 100 Introduction to Computing Seminar (4)

 CS 220 Computer Organization (4)

 Introduces students to the organization and architecture of computer systems as a hierarchy of levels, beginning with the standard von Neumann model and then moving forward to more recent architectural concepts.
 Topics include digital logic, microprogramming, conventional machine and assembly language levels.
 Emphasis is given to those aspects of computer hardware that effect programming.
-Prerequisites: CS 108 and MAT 115.
+Prerequisites: CS 108 and MAT 115 or MAT 413.

 CS 240 Data Structures and Algorithms (4)

 Fundamental concepts of data structures and the algorithms that proceed from them.
 Topics include recursion, the underlying philosophy of object-oriented programming, fundamental data structures including stacks, queues, linked lists, hash tables, trees, and graphs.
 The basics of algorithmic analysis, and an introduction to the principles of language translation.
-Prerequisites: CS 108 and MAT 115.
+Prerequisites: CS 108 and MAT 115 or MAT 413.

 CS 249 Object-Oriented Programming (4)